awjlogan/emon32/README.md

   - Provide a scalable and modular system.
   - Provide an architecture agnostic library to handle energy monitoring functions.

+There is also [firmware available](https://github.com/awjlogan/emon32-fw) to enable a complete energy monitoring system.

 ## Getting started

 There are currently two implementations: